Univariate-Guided Sparse Regression for Biobank-Scale High-Dimensional Omics Data

 To evaluate predictive performance for the continuous responses, we use the $R^2$ statistic: given a linear estimator $\hat{\beta}$ and data ($y, X$), $R^2$ is defined as

-where $\bar{y}_0$ is the average response of the training data.
-In this setting, the PRS for individual $i$ is the linear predictor $\widehat{\mathrm{PRS}}_i = x_i^\top \hat\beta$, where $x_i$ denotes that individual’s vector of SNP genotypes.
-This metric represents the proportion of variance explained by the covariates.
+where $\bar{y}_0$ is the average response of the training data and \textbf{1} is the $n$-vector of all ones.
+The PRS for individual $i$ is the linear predictor $\widehat{\mathrm{PRS}}_i = x_i^\top \hat\beta$, where $x_i$ denotes that individual’s vector of SNP genotypes.
+In this formulation, covariates enter only through the evaluation model used to predict the phenotype itself.
+The resulting $R^2$ quantifies the proportion of variance explained by this combined model.
 Ranging from 0 to 1, higher values represent better explanatory power by the model.
-We evaluate this criteria for all models fit on continuous response variables.

 For binary responses, we assess predictive performance using the receiver operating characteristic (ROC) curve, which illustrates the trade-off between true and false positive rates across different classification thresholds.
-The area under the ROC curve (AUC) reflects how well the model distinguishes between positive and negative outcomes, with higher values corresponding to improved performance.
+The area under the ROC curve (AUC) reflects how well the model distinguishes between positive and negative outcomes, with values ranging from 0.5 (no discriminatory ability) to 1 (perfect discrimination).
 For phenotypes with binary outcomes, we evaluate the AUC for all regression methods used.

 We perform Lasso and uniLasso on all of the aforementioned phenotypes to have a sense of any potential advantages.
 For the continuous phenotypes (height and BMI) there is a consistent trend: Lasso outperforms uniLasso by a small margin but uses a significantly larger number of coefficients in its solution.
-The small loss in $R^2$ is worthwhile for uniLasso when considering the nearly $40\%$ reduction in active set size.
+The small loss in $R^2$ is worthwhile for uniLasso when considering the nearly $40\%$ reduction in active-set size.
 Figure \ref{fig:test errors} illustrates the difference in their performance on held out test sets while Table \ref{tab:nonzero_coefs} displays the number of non-zero coefficients at the optimal $\lambda$ value for each method tested on each phenotype.